Islandora-Devops/isle-dc/README.md

 make demo
 ```

-Or if this demo environment is too simple, run `make demo-install-profile` to create a demo site that is modeled after https://sandbox.islandora.ca with some extra content imported via Islandora Workbench.
+Or if this demo environment is too simple, run `make demo` to create a demo site that is modeled after https://sandbox.islandora.ca with some extra content imported via Islandora Workbench.

 ⚠️ If prompted during `make up\demo\local\clean` for password, use your computer's password.
 The build process may need elevated privileges to write or remove files.
 For other password information see [Secrets](#secrets)